PROFILE

 remove ministers, a majority of whom must be

 Diet members.
+The judiciary is independent.

-The six major political parties represented
+The five major political parties represented in

-in the National Diet are the Liberal Democratic
+the National Diet are the Liberal Democratic

 Party (LDP), the Democratic Party of Japan (DPJ),